quadsproject/quads/docs/quads-self-schedule.md

 quads.login()
 ```

 > [!NOTE]
-  > If using the quads-lib with the context manager, you don't need to call the login method and the logout method will be called automatically when the context manager is exited.
+> If using the [quads-lib](https://python-quads-lib.readthedocs.io/en/latest/usage.html) with the context manager, you don't need to call the login method and the logout method will be called automatically when the context manager exits.

 ### Get available hosts via Python
 ```python